mipmip/awesomewm-screenshots/README.md

 1. Create a new pull request.

 ## Credits

+This gallery was written with ❤️️ by Pim Snel https://pimsnel.com

+**AwesomeWM** Copyleft 2007-2021, AwesomeWM project

 **The handwriting logo** font is partial and free for personal use.
 Commercial licenses and complete set available @ billyargel.com More info contact: